malvag/gin-framework/README.md

 #  Gin - A Distributed Data Processing Framework

-Gin is a Distributed Data Processing Framework implemented in Rust, offering a DataFrame interface for processing Parquet files.
+Gin is a Distributed Data Processing Framework implemented in Rust.
+It offers a DataFrame interface for processing Parquet files.
 Gin Library provides an API that allows `reading` Parquet files from S3 into a Dataframe and lazily run the transformations on it which are then triggered by actions.

 Gin currently supports: